dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 The *default?:* init-keyword sets the default property for the push button gadget.
-When true, the push button is drawn with a heavy border, indicating that it is the “default operation” for that frame.
+When true, the push button is drawn with a heavy border, indicating that it is the "default operation" for that frame.
 Usually, this means that pressing the Return key invokes the activate callback.

 Internally, this class maps into the push button Windows control.